Category:1108 Blades Maintainer and Loader

 - Silicon: Sulfuric Acid Method

 Original chemical test data and calculations shall be recorded in Laboratory workbooks.
-Physical and chemical test results shall be recorded through SM.
+Physical and chemical test results shall be recorded through AWP.

 Manufacturer's certification, as required in the bid request for maintainer and loader blades, shall be checked for specification compliance.